Small mammal footprint project is on track

 Back in August we announced a new project at Wildwood Kent that in future should allow conservationists to understand the presence of small mammal species and their population dynamics without disturbing their behaviour or ecology.

-Funded by PTES (https://ptes.org/grants/internship-projects/), the project’s aim is to collect a baseline data set of small mammal footprints that will be used to train an existing AI footprint identification technology (FIT), created by US-based non-profit conservation organisation WildTrack (https://www.wildtrack.org/), to recognise UK small mammals from their footprints.
+Funded by PTES, the project’s aim is to collect a baseline data set of small mammal footprints that will be used to train an existing AI footprint identification technology (FIT), created by US-based non-profit conservation organisation WildTrack, to recognise UK small mammals from their footprints.

 Moving towards non-invasive tracking

-Understanding small mammal populations is a key part of many conservation projects, but the traditional method of trapping and handling animals to gather data on which species are in a given area is time-consuming and fairly invasive.
+Understanding small mammal populations is a key part of many conservation projects, but the traditional method of trapping and handling animals to gather data on which species are in a given area is time-consuming, requires specialist skills and somewhat invasive.

 A faster, non-invasive alternative to wildlife monitoring will therefore be of great benefit, and so far, we’re on track to achieve this.

-While trapping the animals is necessary for this project, as it’s essential to know the gender of each animal and to use the same animals, our aim is to make the data collection process itself as non-invasive as possible.
+While trapping the animals is necessary for this project, as we need to collect data including sex, weight and life stage, from known individuals, our aim is to make the data collection process itself as non-invasive as possible.

 The project highlights the importance of animal welfare in data collection